hui2000ji/hui2000ji.github.io/docs/machine_learning/equivariant_gnns.md

 ## Preliminaries: Group Theory and Equivariance

-This part is based on the [exellent materials on equivariant neural networks by Andrew White](https://dmol.pub/dl/Equivariant.html).
+This section is based on the [exellent materials on equivariant neural networks by Andrew White](https://dmol.pub/dl/Equivariant.html).

 - **Group** $G = \langle V, \cdot \rangle$: a set $V$ equipped with a binary operation $\cdot$ that satisfies closure, associativity, identity and inverse properties.